Migraines are severe, debilitating headaches that are usually characterized by an intense throbbing or pulsing in one area of your head.

 These drugs reduce nausea and vomiting that can accompany severe migraines.
 They’re usually taken along with a painkiller, as they don’t reduce pain.

 - promethazine (Phenergan)

 - trimethobenzamide (Tigan)

-If migraine pain does not respond to other painkillers and a patient cannot take ergotamines or triptans, a doctor may prescribe opioids, much more powerful painkillers.
-There are also many drugs that combine an opioid with one of the painkillers listed above.
+If migraine pain doesn’t respond to other painkillers and you can’t take ergotamines or triptans, your doctor may prescribe opioids — much more powerful painkillers.

 - meperidine (Demerol)

 Opioids carry a serious risk of addiction, so they’re usually prescribed sparingly.

 If you experience migraines frequently, your doctor may prescribe a preventive drug to reduce the frequency and intensity of your migraines.